An Update on The Disclosure Pilot

 Location: The Supreme Court, Little George Street, London, UK

-Ten Old Square are hosting a breakfast briefing to discuss the new regime and the details of the seminar are below.
+Ten Old Square are hosted a breakfast briefing to discuss the new regime.

-The event will be chaired by Jonathan Gavaghan, who was a member of the Chancery Bar Association’s Working Party on the Pilot.
-He will speak on the aims and extent of the Pilot, the thorny subject of “adverse documents” and the pros and cons of the new regime as a whole.
+The event was chaired by Jonathan Gavaghan, who was a member of the Chancery Bar Association’s Working Party on the Pilot.
+He spoke on the aims and extent of the Pilot, the thorny subject of “adverse documents” and the pros and cons of the new regime as a whole.

-David Schmitz will then address the practical impact of the Pilot on parties before and after commencing proceedings (including the new duties of “Initial Disclosure”).
+David Schmitz then addressed the practical impact of the Pilot on parties before and after commencing proceedings (including the new duties of “Initial Disclosure”).

-Finally, James Kirby will discuss preparing for the CMC: Disclosure Models, Questionnaires and beyond.
+Finally, James Kirby discussed preparing for the CMC: Disclosure Models, Questionnaires and beyond.

 8.00am – 8.30am – Registration with coffee / tea and pastries and bacon rolls